 MLK, Jr. Scholars Teach-In

-A Martin Luther King, Jr. Scholars Program hallmark event is the annual MLK, Jr. Scholars Teach-In at local public schools.
-During spring semester, Scholars will engage junior high and high school students in workshops and other activities focused on social justice and how Dr. King’s legacy can be translated into their everyday in their schools and communities.
+A hallmark of the Martin Luther King, Jr. Scholars Program are the annual Teach-Ins at local public schools.
+During the spring semester, scholars will engage junior high and high school students in workshops and other activities focused on social justice and how Dr. King’s legacy can be translated into everyday scenarios in their schools and communities.